Stfort52/cblab-kogo-workshop/QC2.md

 ================
 2025-07-18
 ### QC2 Remove low-quality cells
-Remove low-quality for downstream analysis
+Remove low-quality for downstream analysis <br>
 Each dataset has own QC threshold.
-And these thresholds should be determined by reasonable evidences.
+And these thresholds should be determined by reasonable evidences. <br>
-If you face any low-quality cell in downstream, re-run QC with new thresholds!
+If you face any low-quality cell in downstream, re-run QC with new thresholds! <br>

 ### We obtained SingleCellExperiment(SCE) objects without estimated droplets from previous section.
 In this section, we will remove low quality cells with large mitochondrial proportions, low RNA contents or low detected gene numbers.